Nurse/Health Home

 - Please note that the Meningitis B vaccine, while potentially given concurrently, is not a requirement for school attendance.

-- Vaccination records must be submitted to the BHS Health Office at: bcsd_bhs_nurses@bcsd.org or faxed to 585-242-7529.
+- Vaccination records must be submitted to the BHS Health Office at bcsd_bhs_nurses@bcsd.org or faxed to 585-242-7529.

-New York State Physical:
+New York State Physicals (for athletes)

-- Fall 2025 registration: Physicals dated July 21, 2024, or later.
+- Fall 2026 registration: Physicals must be dated August 1, 2025, or later.

-- Spring 2026 registration: Physicals dated February 27, 2025, or later.
+- Spring 2027 registration: Physicals must be dated March 1, 2026, or later.

 - Ensure the pediatrician has checked the "Family Cardiac History review" and "Student may participate in all activities without restriction" boxes.

-- For students with asthma, allergies, seizures, diabetes, or other medical conditions affecting athletic participation, please provide an Emergency Care Plan signed by both the doctor and parent, along with self-carry/self-administer forms if applicable.
+- For students with asthma, allergies, seizures, diabetes, or other medical conditions affecting athletic participation, please provide an Emergency Care Plan signed by both the physician and parent, along with self-carry/self-administer forms if applicable.

-Medications at School:
+Medications at School

 For students requiring prescription medications: